Vk2008/SLAM/README.md

 ## 📑 Attribution & Credits

 This repository was developed as a Summer Project under AeroClub, IIT Delhi.
-The original work can be found at [Parent Repository Name](https://github.com/abhishekjain1612006/AeroClub-SLAM).
+The original work can be found at [AeroClub-SLAM](https://github.com/abhishekjain1612006/AeroClub-SLAM).